Yosemite: 1,700 may have had exposure to rodent-borne illness

-SAN FRANCISCO (Reuters) - Yosemite National Park is warning 1,700 people that they may have been exposed to a potentially deadly rodent-borne lung disease while staying in the famous California park, and said that two visitors had died from the illness known as hantavirus.
+SAN FRANCISCO, Aug 28 (Reuters) - Yosemite National Park is warning 1,700 people that they may have been exposed to a potentially deadly rodent-borne lung disease while staying in the famous California park, and said that two visitors had died from the illness known as hantavirus.

 The tourists who died had stayed in Curry Village, a popular camping area tucked below the park’s sheer granite walls, a Yosemite spokesman said on Tuesday.
 A third visitor was sickened by the virus but recovering.